mondora/asteroid/README.md

 ##### Returns

-A promise which resolves when the login succeeds, or rejects when it fails.
+A promise which resolves to the `userId` of the logged in user when the login succeeds, or rejects when it fails.

 ---